 To complain about an NHS service – such as a hospital, GP or dentist – you should complain to the person or organisation.
 For example if it's a complaint about your doctor, you could complain to the surgery.

-If you don't want to complain directly or your complaint hasn't been resolved, contact your local health board.
+If you do not want to make a direct complaint or your complaint has not been resolved, contact your local NHS health board or special NHS board.

-You can't complain to the NHS about private health care or anything you're taking legal action about.
+You cannot complain to an NHS board about private health care or anything you're taking legal action about.

 Help with complaints

 For help and advice with complaints, contact your local Patient Advice & Support Service (PASS).
 The service is free, independent and confidential.

 If you're unhappy with how the NHS handled your complaint

 If you are unhappy with an NHS board's final decision, you can ask the Scottish Public Services Ombudsman (SPSO) to review your complaint.